Discover Cornwall’s traditions at St Piran’s Day

 For visitors, St Piran’s Day offers an immersive experience that goes beyond the typical tourist attractions.
 It’s an opportunity to witness the heart and soul of Cornwall, to engage with its people, and to participate in a celebration that is as heartfelt as it is historic.
 Whether you’re drawn by the music, the food, or the history, St Piran’s Day is a captivating celebration that invites everyone to discover the unique traditions of Cornwall.

-So, mark your calendars for March 5th, don your best black-and-white attire, and join the Cornish in celebrating St Piran’s Day.
+So, mark your calendars for the 5th of March, don your best black-and-white attire, and join the Cornish in celebrating St Piran’s Day.
 Immerse yourself in the stories, the songs, and the spirit of a festival that proudly showcases the heritage of this beautiful corner of England.

 For more information and travel guides, take a look at the rest of our blog.